Neurus1970/models/README.md

 | `"stdDev": 0.1357565412061047` | the __standard deviation__ of the default probability of the market in the current month         |
 | `"rank": 1`                    | the __decile rank__ of the default probability [ 1 ..
 10 ] of the market in the current month |

 By default the API provides a paged list with 50 items in each page, it can be changed using the `pageSize=<n>` modificator in the query string, where "n" is an integer number.
 It can't be greater than the `maxPageSize` parameter configured by the system administrator (tipically 50 items per page).
-If you require more than 50 items per page, you problably would require a different interface (not a ReST API) to acces the score califications.
+If you require more than 50 items per page, you problably would require a different type of interface (not a ReST API) to acces the score califications.
 There is a file system interface wich provides the entire dataset that you can acces.
 Please contact the system administrators to access this information.

 The API also provides some hypermedia controls that allow you to navigate through the data pages.
 These are disigned to be used in conjunction with the search method implemented, that can filter by any debtor name (or part of it)